jarulraj/nlqp/README.rst

 ****************************************
-NLQP: Query processing for humans
+Query processing for humans
 ****************************************

-NLQP's goal is to allow query processing in natural languages.
+The goal is to allow query processing in natural languages.